Yyassin/doodles/README.md

 <h1 align="center" style="margin-top: 0px;">✏️ doodles</h1>

-> **Doodles** is a virtual, collraborative, real-time whiteboard application that aims to boost productivity.
+> **Doodles** is a virtual, collaborative, real-time whiteboard application that aims to boost productivity.
 The application features an intuitive interface that serves as a flexible canvas for drawing shapes, attaching images, generating them with Stable Diffusion, documenting with text-based notes, and annotating files— all of which are supported by rich customization options.
 The application also supports screen-sharing, and all this functionality is extended in a native desktop application, that doubles as a transparent whiteboard widget.

 ## Contributors
 *Doodles* was developed throughout Fall 2023 - Winter 2024 by \